ShayanPersonal/Kaggle-Passenger-Screening-Challenge-Solution/readme.md

 This repository contains my solution to the $1.5 million Passenger Screening Challenge on Kaggle sponsored by the Department of Homeland Security.

-It won 9th place with no ensembling, segmentation, or other bells and whistles.
+It won 10th place (originally 9th place) with no ensembling, segmentation, or other bells and whistles.
 All training and testing was done on a single GTX 1080 ti and the model gives top-10 results in less than a day of training.

 My philosophy is to keep things simple and fast and to avoid overengineering.